-From the Office of the Vice Provost for Diversity: UIC is one of the nation’s most diverse public research universities.
+From the Office of Diversity, Equity, and Engagement: UIC is one of the nation’s most diverse public research universities.
 As a federally designated Minority Serving Institution, we strive to promote an organizational culture and structure, grounded on the principles of access, equity and inclusion.
 UIC welcomes students, staff and faculty from a variety of racial, ethnic, and class backgrounds, gender identities, sexual orientations, and abilities to cultivate a diverse learning community where human differences are embraced and neither difference nor disadvantage stands in the way of intellectual and professional achievement.
 Furthermore, we believe that by drawing upon these diverse perspectives, we are able to expand frontiers of knowledge as a national leader of innovative scholarship.

 For guidance on choosing a postdoctoral position:

 - Picking a Postdoc guide by the NIH Office of Intramural Training and Education

 - Graduate Student Resource for Choosing a Postdoc compiled by the National Postdoctoral Association